Survival First Aid Kit List | 28 Essentials

 Survival First Aid Kit Checklist

 A perfect first aid kit doesn’t exist- what is right for you depends on your situation, training, and risk tolerance.
-That said, we have as close to perfect of a starting point for you: our definitive FAK checklist.
+That said, we have as close to a perfect starting point for you: our definitive FAK checklist.

-Our checklist is available as both a pdf download and as a Google Sheet/Excel file where you can check off items yourself, and even add and subtract items from the checklist.
+Our checklist is available as both a PDF download and as a Google Sheets/Excel file where you can check off items yourself, and even add and subtract items from the checklist.

 If you are looking for the simplest way to print and use the checklist above, download our printable PDF version.
 It is one page long on 8.5″ x 11″ paper if you reduce the margins to 0.5″.
 This FAK PDF makes gathering and tracking your FAK gear extremely easy.
 Once you open the first aid kit PDF checklist in your browser, you can either print it directly or save it through your browser.

-If you are looking for a comprehensive way to track your EDC loadout, open our Excel / Google Sheet version.
-The sheet is sharable, and you just need to copy it to your own Google Sheet account or download it to excel to edit it.
+If you are looking for a comprehensive way to track your EDC loadout, open our Excel / Google Sheets version.
+The sheet is shareable, and you just need to copy it to your own Google Sheets account or download it to Excel to edit it.
 We also keep the best-reviewed item for each category linked to simplify shopping for any equipment you may find yourself missing.

 The Next Step

-A first aid kit is a common specialized kit that can help you every day or in an emergency.
-Here are some other common specialized kits:
+A first aid kit is a common kit that can help you every day or in an emergency.
+Here are all the survival kits we’ve documented: